ros2jsguy/mpu6050-motion-data/README.md

 The data-ready interrupt is cleared by either directly reading the data-ready interrupt register or by configuring the interrupt system to automatically clear the data-ready interrupt when any register is read.

 Internally the "onoff" GPIO library is used for polling GPIO pins for state changes.
 This library lacks the polling resolution to consistently detect the 50 us active state pulses of the default INT pin signaling mode.
-Therefore, the "latch" mode is recommended for
+Therefore, the "latch" mode is recommended where the sensitivity of your GPIO pin polling may miss a data-ready interrupt signal.

 ```javascript
 // Data-ready interrupt is cleared only when reading